rammalahmad/Twitter-Sentiment-Analysis/Final_models/Documentation.md

 Each of those options help collect the 30 most relevant keywords in the cluster.
 This number is then reduced to 10 using the MMR algorithm.

 __Maximize Marginal Relevance (MMR)__
  MMR considers the similarity of keywords/keyphrases with the document, along with the similarity of already selected keywords and keyphrases.
-This results in a selection of keywords that maximize their within diversity with respect to the document. {Add reference here}
+This results in a selection of keywords that maximize their within diversity with respect to the document.
+You can check the resources section to have more details on how MMR works.
 - Advantages:
   - Diversifies results based on semantic meaning
   - Eliminates stopwords